AdobeDocs/commerce-merchant-services.en/help/live-search/best-practice.md

 ### Synonyms and misspellings

-Live Search manages misspellings by default, additionally you can set up synonyms to include words that shoppers might use that differ from words specified in your catalog.
+Live Search manages misspellings by default.
+You can set up synonyms to include words that shoppers might use that differ from words specified in your catalog.
 You do not want to lose a sale because someone is looking for a "sofa", while your product is listed as a "couch".
 You can capture a broad range of search terms by entering all the possible words that customers might use to find your products.
 You can [set synonyms as one way or two way](synonyms-add.md#step-2-define-the-synonym-by-type) to improve results.

 #### Tips to optimize synonyms